It's the Manager!

 Email us or fill out this short form to "High Five" a peer, colleague, supervisor, direct report, leader or other UI staff, for the positive impact they make in your life or department.
 Big or small, we'll share your note of thanks and recognition monthly and keep a running list so we can look back at the end of this year.

-Let the High Fives continue!
-All recipients December-February received a special certificate with your a of thanks and those who have given permission to share theirs are in the file here.
+All recipients receive a special certificate with the submission info and a of thanks, and those who have given permission to share theirs (from December-February) are in the file here.
+We'll continue to update the file monthly.

 Check out some highlights from the High Five's received thus far on our Rewards and Recognition page.